whonut/PyOEIS/docs/api.rst

-                 the sequence carried in the "The Encyclopedia of Integer Sequences", 1995 or the "Handbook of Integer Sequences", 1973, respectively. unsigned         A list of terms in the sequence without any minus signs. signed           A list of terms in the sequence *including* any minus signs. name             The name of the sequence, as a string. references       A list of references to the sequence. links            A list of links about the sequence.
+                 the sequence carried in the "The Encyclopedia of Integer Sequences", 1995 or the "Handbook of Integer Sequences", 1973, respectively. unsigned_list    A list of terms in the sequence without any minus signs. signed_list      A list of terms in the sequence *including* any minus signs. name             The name of the sequence, as a string. references       A list of references to the sequence. links            A list of links about the sequence.